elderny/Note-taker/README.md

 1. Can add title
 2. Can delete Notes
 3. Can add notes
+4. Get notified on adding, deleting notes
+5. Get notified for wrong input in form
-4. Can search notes
+6. Can search notes
-5. Can add usernames
+7. Can add usernames
-6. Have a readmore option
+8. Have a readmore option
-7. Opens the whole note in big window with more description and date
+9. Opens the whole note in big window with more description and date
-8. Can close the note big window
+10. Can close the note big window
-9. Can get date of added note
+11. Can get date of added note
-10. Can mark note as important
+12. Can mark note as important
-11. Can add unlimited notes
+13. Can add unlimited notes
-12. Can add different users
+14. Can add different users
-13. Can close browser/tab/window or pc it will still have your notes
+15. Can close browser/tab/window or pc it will still have your notes
-14. Mobile responsive now :)
+16. Mobile responsive now :)

 Bugs to be fixed: